hssnadr/Movuino/Mubu_for_Movuino/README.md

 ### MAX/MSP
 To run the Max file, you'll need to install the MuBu package.
 It's very simple!
 * download the package on the MuBu page: http://forumnet.ircam.fr/fr/produit/mubu/
 * unzip the folder "MuBuForMax" and simply past it into the proper folder:
  * **On Macintosh**
     * go to Applications folder, right click on the **Max** icon and choose "Show Package Contents"
     * paste the MuBuForMax folder into Contents/Resources/C74/packages
-    * launch or restart Max and that's it
+    * launch or restart Max and that's it.
   * **On Windows**
     * go to your installation folder (e.g.)
     * **to complete**

 Once everything is installed and launch, you should see the Movuino data moving on the Max graphic "Movuino Data".
 Then the instruction are given within the file.
 The workflow is
  * Step 1: Select the gesture you want to record (1,2 and 3)
  * Step 2: Trigger the record, the recording starts automatically when you start moving and stops when you stop;
  * Step 3: Activate the play mode;
- * Reproduce the recorded gestures and follow the outputs at the bottom of the patch;
+ * Reproduce the recorded gestures and follow the output at the bottom of the patch;
  * You can also replay the recorded gestures by clicking on the gesture you want above the PLAY subpatch.